jmjpickard/jmjpickard/README.md

 I am a Full Stack Developer from London.

-- 🔭 Currently working as a fullstack software engineer at Hertility Health.
+- 🔭 Currently working at at [Hertility Health](https://hertilityhealth.com/).
 - 🌱 Exploring NextJS and Deno
 - In my free time I love following pretty much any sport but in particular golf ⛳, rugby 🏉 and cricket 🏏